asreview/asreview/docs/source/lab/oracle.rst

 While you review the documents, the software continuously improves its understanding of your decisions, constantly updating the underlying model.

 More specifically, each labeling decision of the user starts the training of a new model given there is no model being trained at that time.
 When this new model is trained, the unseen records' rank order is updated.
-Training and labeling occur a-synchronic.
+Training and labeling occur asynchronous.
 With fast models, a new ranking will probably be available before the user finished reading the text.
 With slower models, training continues until a new model is trained, and the user can continue screening the next record in line (2nd, 3rd, etc.).
 Therefore, the